QuantumV2/ChromaCode/README.md

     #008080 - PrintStr: Pops the stack and prints the Unicode character of the value.

-    #4b0082 - Input: Pushes a number inputted by user if the input is a number, if it's a string, pushes it to the stack in reverse order.
+    #4b0082 - Input: Pushes a number inputted by user to the stack if the input is a number, if it's a string, pushes it to the stack in reverse order.

     #8b0000 - End: Terminates the program.